-The diagnosis is based on x-rays and endoscopy and sometimes computed tomography.
+The diagnosis may be based on a combination of x-rays, endoscopy, or sometimes computed tomography.

 Most foreign bodies pass without treatment, but some need to be removed endoscopically, surgically, or manually.

 Foreign bodies can get stuck in various parts of the digestive tract such as the

 Sometimes foreign bodies are swallowed purposely, as when smugglers (body packers Body Packing and Body Stuffing To smuggle drugs across borders or other security checkpoints, people may voluntarily swallow packets filled with drugs or hide those packets in body cavities.
 If a packet tears, a drug overdose... read more ) or body stuffers swallow balloons, packages, or vials filled with illegal drugs to evade detection.
 Prison inmates and people who have mental health disorders may also purposely and repeatedly swallow foreign bodies.

 Foreign bodies cause symptoms depending on the nature of the foreign body and where it becomes stuck.